medic/cht-core/README.md

 ## Using the Core Framework

-If you wish to evaluate the core framework, _or_ you are a developer looking to create or modify core framework configurations, you should use the [easy deployment](#easy-deployment) instructions.
+If you are a developer looking to contribute to the Core Framework itself, you should follow the [development setup instructions](#development-instructions).

-If you are a developer looking to contribute to the core framework itself, you should follow the [development setup instructions](#development-instructions).
+If you wish to evaluate the Core Framework, _or_ you are a developer looking to create or modify applications built with the Core Framework, you can instead follow the [easy deployment](#easy-deployment) instructions, which will get the latest stable release running locally via Docker.

-If you're looking to modify the default configuration or upload your own you will need to also familiarise yourself with [medic-conf](https://github.com/medic/medic-conf).
+You will need to also familiarise yourself with [medic-conf](https://github.com/medic/medic-conf), a tool to manage and configure your apps built using the Core Framework.
 A brief guide for modifying the config is available [alongside the config](./config/default/GUIDE.md).
 A more detailed guide is available in [medic-docs](https://github.com/medic/medic-docs/blob/master/configuration/developing-community-health-applications.md).

 ### Supported Browsers